 But Tevez's lawyer, Gwyn Lewis, insists the former West Ham and Manchester United striker has done nothing wrong and will endeavour to follow the appropriate procedures.

-“No rules or regulations have been broken in relation to Carlos Tevez's community service order,” said Tevez's legal team.
+“No rules or regulations have been broken in relation to Carlos Tevez's community service order,” a statement from his legal team reads.

 “We are acting on behalf of Mr Tevez to make sure he abides by all the rules.”